fledge-iot/fledge/docs/OMF.rst

    - **Number Format**: Used to match Fledge data types to the data type configured in PI.
 The default is float64 but may be set to any OMF datatype that supports floating point values.

    - **Complex Types**: Versions of the OMF plugin prior to 2.1 support complex types in which each asset would have a corresponding OMF type created for it.
 With the introduction of OMF Version 1.2 support in version 2.1.0 of the plugin support has been added for linked types.
 These are more versatile and allow for asset structures to change dynamically.
 The linked types are now the default, however setting this option can force the older complex types to be used.
 See :ref:`Linked_Types`.
+Versions of the PI Server from 2020 or before will always use the complex types.
+The plugin will normally automatically detect this, however if the detection does not correctly enforce this setting then this opion should be enabled by the user.

 .. _Naming_Scheme:

 Naming Scheme